 FAQ About Structuring an Essay

 No, not every academic essay will have three body paragraphs.
 It depends on the topic and how much information is needed to support the main idea.
-Sometimes an essay will only have two body paragraphs, or even just one.
-However, three is typically the minimum number needed in order to sufficiently develop an argument.
+Sometimes, an essay will only have two body paragraphs or even just one.
+However, three is typically the minimum number needed to develop an argument sufficiently.
 Therefore, if you are unsure how many body paragraphs to include, it is usually safest to err on the side of including more rather than less.
 This way, you can be sure that your argument is sufficiently developed and supported.

 There is often confusion between “essay format” and “essay structure.”
 Essay format refers to the physical appearance of your essay, including the margins, spacing, and font size.
-Essay structure, on the other hand, refers to the way your essay is organized, including the introduction, body, and conclusion.
+On the other hand, essay structure refers to how your essay is organized, including the introduction, body, and conclusion.
 Although they are related, they are not the same thing.

 The conclusion section of college essays is generally the same as a regular essay, but it should generally include an additional summary of the main points written in the paper.
 It is essential to review the key arguments and reiterate them in your final paragraph, considering that you must write for an audience whose attention might have drifted away by then.